khanguyen74/hydrogen-price-predictor/README.md

 - `demand_index`: A normalized index representing market demand, centered around 1.0, with random fluctuations to simulate real-world demand variability.

 - `hydrogen_price`: The target variable, computed as a linear combination of the above features plus some noise to simulate realistic randomness.

+- `average_temperature`: An additional feature included to simulate unrelated environmental data.
+It has minimal correlation with hydrogen price and can be useful for demonstrating the impact of irrelevant variables during EDA and feature selection.

 ## Installation